 - The maturity buckets are in months. - Observations: - Average returns increase with maturity. - Volatilities increase with maturity as well. - Sharpe ratios decline very rapidly with maturity.
-Downward sloping term structure of T-bond strips on Sharpe ratios consistent with facts on dividend strips - Sharpe ratios of short-term bonds are very high, compared to for instance equity markets. - See also Hansen and Jagannathan (1991) and Luttmer (1996).
+Downward sloping term structure of T-bond strips on Sharpe ratios consistent with facts on dividend strips - Sharpe ratios of short-term bonds are high in this period (0.73) but somewhat lower (0.48) on the longer sample 1952-2023, still comparable with Sharpe ratios on equity markets. - See also Hansen and Jagannathan (1991) and Luttmer (1996).